Vonage/vivid-3/docs/component-guidline.md

 - `media` - for a slot bound to contain visual elements; such as an illustration, video etc'.
 - `meta`
 - `footer / actions`
-- `action-ites / action-items` - ?
+- `action-item / action-items` singular or plural - need to ne decided
 - `main`
-- `App-content` - Maybe change it to `app-main` for slots in components that categorized as templating components (such as side-drawer, top-app-bar).

 <hr>